Two recipes for this beautiful bright sunny day, one for the inside and one for the outside.

 1 drop of tea tree oil

-mix with a fork with a little water, apply on hair, shampoo gently but be warned it will not foam, and leave for a few minutes.
+mix with a fork with a little water, apply on hair, shampoo gently but be warned it will not foam, and leave on for a few minutes.
 Rinse with luke warm water (if like me you do not want strands of cooked egg in your hair) it’s better for your hair never to use water that is too warm anyway.
-I sometimes still have to use a little oil or friendly body lotion when it is very clean, but the condition is pretty amazing.